Where to Surf in New Zealand

 Some of the Coromandel’s best surf can be found across three huge surf breaks around Whangamata: Whangamata Bar, Beach Break and the Southern Estuary Break.
 This spot has been a favourite since the 1960s.

 Finally, at the very southern end of the Coromandel Peninsula, you have Waihi Beach.
-About 11km east of Waihi, the beach has good surf on smaller swells.
+About 11km (7 miles) east of Waihi, the beach has good surf on smaller swells.
 The best spots can be found at each end of the beach.

 Out east are some more brilliant breaks on the east and south-facing coasts.